 The North American Aerospace Defense Command (NORAD) received a slew of mistaken phone calls in 1955 when a Colorado Springs newspaper had a typo in an ad aimed at kids anxious to know if Santa was close to their house, and thus, the Santa tracker was born.
-Known as the Continental Aerospace Defense Command at the time, the agency played along with the tykes, and ever since it has helped make sure that everyone knew where old Kris Kringle was at all times on Dec.
+Known as the Continental Aerospace Defense Command at the time, the agency played along with the tykes, and ever since, it has helped ensure that everyone knew where old Kris Kringle was at all times on Dec.
 25.

 With the advent of the internet, the tracking went online, although a phone number is still provided for those who prefer to call (1-877-HI-NORAD).
 If you prefer, you can also use the Android and iOS apps so you can track Santa on the go.

 And truly getting into the modern age, there is now a NORAD Tracks Santa skill for Amazon’s Alexa.
 Do note you will need to enter your Amazon registered credit card security code or have Amazon text you a code to enable to make sure your little tykes aren’t installing something they shouldn’t.

 For those of you who visit the site itself, you’re going to find a couple dozen simple Christmas-themed games, Christmas music recorded by the U.S. Air Force Academy Band, numerous videos about the project and more to keep you entertained until the little ones go to bed.
 We are rather disappointed there is no word on receiving updates via Western Union telegram or Pony Express, but we think NORAD has done an amazing job of covering just about every other conceivable form of modern-day communication.